thedaniel/morning-print/README.md

 ## Gcal tokens

-The gcal stuff is adapted from this quickstart, you'll need to:
+The gcal stuff is adapted from a google cal api quickstart that i don't have the ink to handy, you'll need to:

 - create an app and some credentials for it and save them in the root dir as `credentials.json`